Free-by-cyclic groups, automorphisms and actions on nearly canonical trees: Linear growth

+See, for instance, \cite[Lemma 6.6]{MinasyanOsin2010} for a proof.
 The key fact from this lemma is that the inner automorphisms are finite index, so `most' automorphisms of a virtually cyclic group are conjugations.

-\begin{lem} Suppose $H$ is virtually free (of rank at least 2), and let $h$ be a non-trivial element of the finite index free subgroup $F$.
-Then $\langle h \rangle$ is finite index in its normaliser, which in particular is virtually cyclic. \end{lem}
+\begin{lem} Suppose $H$ is virtually free (of rank at least 2), and let $h$ be a non-trivial element of a finite index free subgroup $F$.
+Then $\langle h \rangle$ has finite index in its normaliser, which in particular is virtually cyclic. \end{lem}

 \begin{proof} First consider the intersection $N_H(\langle h \rangle) \cap F$: this is an infinite cyclic group, generated by the root of $h$ (which we denote $\hat{h}$).
 This contains $\langle h \rangle$ with finite index.
 But $N_H(\langle h \rangle) \cap F$ itself is a finite index subgroup of $N_H(\langle h \rangle)$, which must again contain $\langle h \rangle$ with finite index.\qedhere